 Today we use the coined “happy hour” term to denote discounted drinks that will help us unwind or blow off steam in today’s busy and hectic world.
 Cheers to the US Navy and failed prohibition era for paving the way for reasonably priced drinks and appies.

-Join us for happy hour Mondays thru Saturdays from 3pm to 6pm and Sundays from 11am to closing.
+Join us for happy hour Mondays till Sunday from 3pm – closing.